chsueh2/chsueh2.github.io/index.md

 # NCSU ST588 (Summer 2022) Blog
-Here I will share my responses to the assigned reading in the course.
+Here I will share my thinkings and responses to the assigned reading in this course.